AVI50415 – Diploma in Aviation (Instrument Rating)

 Note: Please make sure you meet the Entry Requirements for this course.

-40 instrument flight hours with a maximum of 20 simulated flight hours plus 2 hours for the IFR Flight Test.
-We anticipate a minimum of 350 hours of supervised learning and/or training during the course.
-You will also need to allow addition time for you to study, practice and flight planning.
+Flights hours will vary depending on previous experience, and electives.
+Flight hours may vary from 20 to 40 instrument flight hours with up to 50% simulated flight hours plus 2 hours for the Flight Test.
+We anticipate a minimum of 350-400 hours of supervised and/or non supervised learning during the course.
+You will need to allow time for study, practice and flight planning.

 The flying component of this course is normally completed in a Bell 206BIII helicopter, which is a 5 seater turbine aircraft.